samiralam/rules-compendium/docs/phb/3-character-classes/rogue.md

 ### Level 5: Uncanny Dodge

-When an attacker that you can see hits you with an attack roll, you can take a Reaction to halve the attack’s damage against you (round down).
+When an attacker that you can see hits you with an attack roll, you can take a Reaction to halve the attack's damage against you (round down).

 ### Level 7: Evasion

 You can nimbly dodge out of the way of certain dangers.
-When you’re subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.
-You can’t use this feature if you have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
+When you're subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.
+You can't use this feature if you have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.

 ### Level 7: Reliable Talent